Top Day Trips from Denver, Colorado for Outdoor Adventures

 Garden of the Gods, Colorado Springs, CO

-Sitting at in shadow of Pikes Peak is Garden of the Gods, located just outside of Colorado Springs.
+Sitting in shadow of Pikes Peak is Garden of the Gods, located just outside of Colorado Springs.
 Garden of the Gods Park is a registered National Natural Landmark, home to geological and ecological rarities.

-You can explore the park on foot, by bike, on horseback or take go vertical on rock climbing routes.
+You can explore the park on foot, by bike, on horseback or go vertical on rock climbing routes.
 The park features over 21 miles of hiking trails and offers daily guided nature walks.
 Upon arrival, stop in to the visitor center for free full-color trail maps, water bottle filling stations, and interactive exhibits to learn more about the geological history, flora and fauna that call Garden of the Gods home.

 Tour or DIY?